A function that returns an AsyncIterable. Generally, these are defined using async function*.

 Most asynchronous operations can be expressed declaratively using the

-directly:import store from './myStore' import getTweets from './getTweets' import { asyncLifecycle } from 'stately-async' class TweetsComponent extends React.Component { constructor(props) { super(props) this.tweetsLifecycle = asyncLifecycle(getTweets) } render() { const { state } = this.props return state.data ? <TweetsView tweets={state.data} /> : state.error ? <ErrorMessage error={state.error}> : state.status === 'active' ? <LoadingSpinner /> : null } componentDidMount() { store.dispatch(this.tweetsLifecycle.call('@myTwitterHandle')) } componentDidUnmount() { store.dispatch(this.tweetsLifecylce.destroy()) } }
+<Async>component, which is preferable to using this library directly.
+However, unusual or custom use cases may arise where it is ideal to create and use anAsyncLifecycledirectly:import store from './myStore' import getTweets from './getTweets' import { asyncLifecycle } from 'stately-async' class TweetsComponent extends React.Component { constructor(props) { super(props) this.tweetsLifecycle = asyncLifecycle(getTweets) } render() { const { state } = this.props return state.data ? <TweetsView tweets={state.data} /> : state.error ? <ErrorMessage error={state.error}> : state.status === 'active' ? <LoadingSpinner /> : null } componentDidMount() { store.dispatch(this.tweetsLifecycle.call('@myTwitterHandle')) } componentDidUnmount() { store.dispatch(this.tweetsLifecylce.destroy()) } }